Home About The Challenge Solution AGVI Framework Standards Engagements Contact

 AI Governance Velocity Index

-8 scored domains.
+Nine scored domains.
 0–100 composite.
-5 maturity levels.
-A structured framework that measures your governance posture, tracks progress over time, and gives leadership a single number to report on.
+Five maturity levels.
+A structured framework that measures your governance posture, tracks progress over time, and gives leadership a single number to report on — backed by evidence, not self-attestation.

 Illustrative AGVI Assessment — Month 1 Baseline